cnabio/cnab-spec/802-credential-sets.md

 # Credential and Parameter Sets

-This is a non-normative section that describes how credentials and parameters can be passed into an invocation image.
+This is a non-normative section that describes how credentials and parameters MAY be passed into an invocation image.
 This strategy is implemented by [Duffle] and [Porter].

 [Duffle]: https://duffle.sh
 [Porter]: https://porter.sh